-Nintendo Switch Online: Everything you need to know!
+All you need to know about Nintendo Switch Online

 Which countries are supported?

-At launch, Nintendo Switch Online will be supported in the following countries:
+Right now, Nintendo Switch Online is only available in the following countries:

 - U.S.